veltzer/teaching-slides/marp/courses/architecting/XX_http.md

 3. HTTP/2 and HTTP/3 focus on multiplexing and reducing latency
 4. Modern websites benefit from using the latest HTTP version
 5. Understanding HTTP versions helps in web optimization

----

-# Questions?

-Thank you for your attention!

-Feel free to ask any questions about HTTP and its evolution.